marialitwa/mern-new-in-town/README.md

 I developed the web app as my _first MERN Stack project_ during my professional education as a **_Fullstack Web Developer_** at Code Academy Berlin.
 I've implemented the **_CRUD operations_** using **React** & **MongoDB** as database.

 **Please watch out: This app is work in progress** and designed mobile first.
-Have a look at the deployed work-in-progress-state here on [Vercel](https://new-in-town.vercel.app/)
+Next, I'm working on a global improvement of the UX/UI and the full functionallity of all pages and categories.
+Have a look at the deployed work-in-progress-version here on [Vercel](https://new-in-town.vercel.app/)